 A beautiful church featuring an impressive altarpiece.
 It is worth paying the entrance fee and visiting the museum as well.
-Open from Tuesday to Sunday, with permanent and temporary exhibitions.
+Open every day, with permanent and temporary exhibitions.

+info@espacioculturalsmpinario.com

-info@espacioculturalsmpinario.com +34 981 583 008 Every day: ll am-7 pm
+†34 981 583 008 Every day: ll am-7 pm